 OMG show me the project already

-I didn’t just want a copy-paste of the other projects, so there are minor differences.
+I didn’t want a copy-paste of the other projects, there are minor differences.

 Don’t make me look at yaml, what is different from the other versions?